jmonlong/manu-vggafannot/manuscript.md

 We implemented an approach to summarize the coverage of reads across the pangenome into paths along which coverage is consistent (see Figure @fig:meth_cov).
 The coverage in every node is first binned into a few coverage classes, for example representing low, medium and high coverage.
-By default we use 1, 5, and 30 reads as coverage breakpoints to save three bins: 1-5, 5-30, 30+.
+By default, we use 1, 5, and 30 reads as coverage breakpoints to save three bins: 1-5, 5-30, 30+.
 Regions with no coverage are not saved.
 Once the coverage is binned, we extend greedily to connected nodes and bins if in the same coverage class.
-This extension step produces path through the pangenome with consistent coverage.
+This extension step produces a path through the pangenome with consistent coverage.
-The paths are written in the GAF format, recording the coverage class and the average coverage across the path.
+The paths are written in the GAF format and the coverage class and the average coverage across the path are recorded.

 ![
 **Read coverage bin-and-extend approach to produce coarse-grained coverage tracks.**
-In each node (*grey rectangles*), the read coverage at each base is binned using user-defined coverage bins, creating node regions of similar coverage also called bins (*colored rectangles*).
+In each node (*grey rectangles*), the read coverage at each base is binned using user-defined coverage bins, creating node regions of similar coverage, also called bins (*colored rectangles*).
 Starting bins (*large green flags*) are selected one at a time, and those bins are extended in both directions until reaching a different-coverage bin (*small red flag*).
 ](images/coverage.bin.pangenome.png){#fig:meth_cov}